johnwcowan/r7rs-work/Srfi122Guide.md

 `(array-curry `*array dimension*`)`

 Returns an array of arrays.
-The outer array has the first *dimension* dimensions of *array*, whereas each of the inner arrays has the remaining dimensions of *array*.
+Each of the inner arrays has the last *dimension* dimensions of *array*, whereas the outer array has the earlier dimensions of *array*.
-Thus currying a three-dimensional array specifying *dimension* as 2 gives a two-dimensional array made up of one-dimensional arrays with identical structure.
+Thus currying a three-dimensional array specifying *dimension* as 1 gives a two-dimensional array made up of one-dimensional arrays with identical structure.

-`(array-tile `*array upper-bounds*`)`
+`(array-tile `*array tile-sizes*`)`

 Returns an array of arrays.
-Both the outer array and the inner arrays have the same number of dimensions as *array*, but the elements are distributed in the inner arrays in such a way that the upper bound of each dimension is less than or equal to the corresponding element of *upper-bounds*.
+Both the outer array and the inner arrays (the tiles) have the same number of dimensions as *array*, but the elements are distributed in the tiles in such a way that the difference between the upper and the lower bound of each dimension is equal to the corresponding element of the vector *tile-sizes* (except near the upper bounds of the original array, where there aren't enough elements).

-All the lower bounds of the inner arrays are 0.
+The bounds of the inner arrays preserve the original indices of each element in *array*.
+The outer array has all lower bounds 0 and has the necessary upper bounds to represent the total number of tiles required for each dimension.

-For example, a 5 x 3 array tiled using an *upper-bounds* array of `#(2 1)` will produce a 3 x 3 outer array containing six 2 x 1 arrays and three 1 x 1 arrays.
+For example, a 5 x 3 array tiled using an *tile-sizes* array of `#(2 1)` will produce a 3 x 3 outer array containing six 2 x 1 arrays and three 1 x 1 arrays.
 The nine inner arrays will tile the plane represented by the original array, with each element in exactly one inner array.
-The first two rows will be in 2 x 1 arrays, as well the next two;
+The first two rows will contain three 2 x 1 arrays;
-the last row will contain 1 x 1 arrays.
+the last row will contain three 1 x 1 arrays.

 It is an error unless
-the *upper-bounds* argument has the same length as the number of dimensions of *array*.
+the *tile-siezes* argument has the same length as the number of dimensions of *array*.

-It is an error if the arguments of array-tile do not satisfy these conditions.

 Note: The routines `array-tile` and `array-curr`y both decompose an array into subarrays, but in different ways.